-The momentum flux is the parameter analyzed in the context of this study which shows the highest overall quality ratings.
-For most of the spatial maps of the averaged data quality, the quality ratings were in the excellent range between classes 1 and 3, indicating no significant disturbance effects on the measurements.
-For all 25 sites included in this survey, no significant reduction of the data quality was observed during unstable and neutral stratification, meaning for none of the sectors the average quality was below class 6.
+For most of the spatial maps of the momentum flux data quality, the quality ratings were in the excellent range between classes 1 and 3, indicating no significant disturbance effects on the measurements.
+For all sites, no significant reduction (mean QC flag greater than 6) of the data quality was observed during unstable and neutral stratification.
 We found isolated effects during stable stratification for three of the sites (DE-Wet, FI-Sod, PT-Mi1), and multidirectional reduction of overall data quality during stable stratification for three more sites (ES-LMa, FI-Hyy, FR-Pue).